-3.3 The author further submits that he will be considered an internally displaced person (IDP) in the event of his return to Somalia.
-With reference to the report published by the Danish Immigration Service and Landinfo in January 2013, he adds that IDP children and youth are considered to be the most vulnerable groups in Mogadishu in terms of malnutrition and lack of medical treatment.
-In this respect he observes that he contracted tuberculosis during his stay in Greece for which he received treatment for eight months, and that without proper follow-up he risks reactivation of the illness.
-Finally, he submits that in the event of his return to Mogadishu he risks being subjected to forced recruitment.
+3.3 The author further submits that he will be considered an internally displaced person in the event of his return to Somalia.
+With reference to a January 2013 report of the Danish Immigration Service and the organization Landinfo, he adds that children and young people who are internally displaced persons are considered to be the most vulnerable groups in Mogadishu in terms of malnutrition and lack of medical treatment.
+In this respect, he observes that he contracted tuberculosis during his stay in Greece for which he received treatment for eight months and that, without proper follow-up care, the illness could come back.
+Finally, he submits that in the event of his return to Mogadishu he risks being subjected to forced recruitment to al-Shabaab.

 State party’s observations on the admissibility and merits